pulibrary/princeton_ansible/roles/ruby_app/README.md

 # Ruby App

-Installs a generic ruby app (Hanami or Rails running on puma have been tested)
+Installs components needed to serve generic ruby app (Hanami or Rails running on puma have been tested)

 ## Requirements